Adult Basic Education

 Programs Offered

-Class Schedule: Monday, Tuesday, and Thursday 5:00 – 8:00 p.m.
+Class Schedule: Tuesday and Thursday 5:00 – 8:00 p.m.
 Days & times are subject to change based on availability.

 High School Equivalency Preparation – Students over the age of 18 who have not finished high school can prepare to complete a High School Equivalency exam (GED, or HiSET) to receive a high school equivalency diploma.
 16 and 17 year old students can be accepted into the program if they present a release form from the last high school they attended.
-This release form is available at https://www.okcareertech.org/about/state-agency/divisions/adult-basic-education/forms/release-form-for-16-and-17-year-olds
+This release form is available by clicking:

-Class Schedule: Monday, Tuesday, and Thursday 5:00 – 8:00 p.m.
+Class Schedule: Tuesday and Thursday 5:00 – 8:00 p.m.
 Days & times are subject to change based on availability.

 English Literacy Program – helps non-native speakers to communicate in English, to increase their understanding of American culture, and citizenship skills.

-Class Schedule: Monday and Wednesday 5:00 – 8:00 p.m.
+Class Schedule: Tuesday and Thursday 5:00 – 8:00 p.m.
 Days & times are subject to change based on availability.

 Practical Nursing Prep Course